slviajero/tinybasic/MANUAL.md

 OPEN &7, 64, 1

 This command opens the Wire stream for write addressing the device 64 as a target.

+If the modifier & is ommited, it is always assumed that the file stream &16 is meant.

-See the hardware section for more information.
+See the hardware section for more information on supported filesystems.

 ### DOS commands CATALOG, DELETE, FDISK